 – SignCLA – Manage CLAs

 – TAP – Testing Automation [also see this paper]

 – Vomit – Monitoring security issues with OSS packages (Vulnerability MOnIToring)

 I haven’t seen many companies who support ensuring code quality that well or who hide the complexity or resource provisioning this elegantly.
-If I find time, I might do some GCP certifications for fun.
-The TensorFlow certification looks appealing as well.
 It is always inspiring to look beyond your own organization’s practices, even if they are excellent as well, to get to know more approaches and alternative engineering cultures.
 Google is certainly one of the most sophisticated companies to look at in this respect – especially in terms of publications, tooling and techniques I have a lot of respect for their software engineering culture.
-I might write more about this topic later, but also consider writing a few lines about other players like Microsoft, IBM or AWS at some point.